 Figure 2.
 Padding scheme

-The padding area is added inside the active area, which will decrease the amount of pixels of video content.
+The original tiles are shrinked inside and the padding area is added inside the active area, which will decrease the amount of pixels of video content.
 This may cause variance in values of objective metrics, which will be discussed in Section 4.
-The width of propose padding area can be set in the source file of SSP.
+The width of propose padding area can be configured in the source file of SSP.

+The value of padded pixels are derived using the same equations as the inner pixels from the sphere, as shown in the Figure 3.
+For example, in the original SSP, the pixels on the outmost circle of the north pole area comes from region above the 45°N of the sphere, while the padding pixels are taken from region below the 45°N latitude line.
+Specially, for the equatorial tile, the left and right side padding pixels are taken from region around 180° longitude line.